Pulled Pork Sliders on Hawaiian Rolls (Easy Leftover Recipe)

 Instructions

-- Assemble sliders with 2 tablespoons of pulled pork on the bottom bun, and top with 2 tablespoons of BBQ sauce and another 2 tablespoons of coleslaw.
+- Assemble sliders with about 2 tablespoons of pulled pork on the bottom bun, 1-2 tablespoons of BBQ sauce, then 2 tablespoons of creamy coleslaw.
+Then add the top bun and enjoy.

 Notes

-- If you aren't making the pork fresh, reheat the pulled pork on the stovetop before assembling to enhance the flavors.
+- Warm the Pulled Pork: If you aren't making the pork fresh, reheat the in a pan on the stovetop before assembling for the best texture.

 Nutrition